Take the Money and Run (Steve Miller Band song)

 "Take the Money and Run" is a song recorded in 1976 by the Steve Miller Band.
 A song about two young (possibly teenage) bandits and the detective pursuing them, it was one of the many hit singles produced by the Steve Miller Band in the 1970s and featured on the 1976 album Fly Like an Eagle.
-The song peaked at number 11 on the U.S. Billboard Hot 100 in July 1976 and also charted in Australia.
+The song peaked at number 11 on the U.S. Billboard Hot 100 and at number 8 in Canada in July 1976 and also charted in Australia.

 Background and writing

 The song was written as a road trip.
-Miller drew inspiration from his childhood, when he listened to the radio station while on long road trips with his family and he would sing along to his favorite songs.
+Miller drew inspiration from his childhood, when he listened to the radio while on long road trips with his family, and he would sing along to his favorite songs.
 Because FM radio was capable of clearer stereo sound, this allowed him to make his road trip songs with more layers for a much bigger sound.